 Further unique features include carbon fiber louvered front wings and a new quad-exit, polished stainless steel exhaust system.
-The louvres are designed to reduce pressure over the front wheels and increase downforce, while the four circular tailpipes at the rear of the car housed within a new visual carbon fibre rear grille echo the aggressive throttle of the historic models.
+The louvers are designed to reduce pressure over the front wheels and increase downforce, while the four circular tailpipes at the rear of the car housed within a new visual carbon fiber rear grille echo the aggressive throttle of the historic models.

-Like the 650S Spider, this limited production model features the award-winning 3.8-litre twin turbo V8 which produces 650PS (641bhp) and 678Nm (500 lb ft) of torque.
+Like the 650S Spider, this limited production model features the award-winning 3.8-liter twin-turbo V8 which produces 650PS (641bhp) and 678Nm (500 lb ft) of torque.
 The McLaren 650S Can-Am zips from zero to 60 mph in a mere three seconds and its top speed is 204 mph.

 Inside, the standard sports seats are upholstered with leather and Alcantara which complement the exterior.
 Carbon fiber naturally features extensively throughout the cabin while a further bespoke Can-Am touch is the unique dedication plaque on the driver’s door.